Andrew Kreisberg: Comics

 Kreisberg has written for the comic book series Green Arrow and Black Canary and Batman Confidential.

 In 2008, Arcana Comics began publishing Helen Killer, a comic book by Kreisberg with art by Matthew Rice.
 In it, a college-aged Helen Keller is given a device which allows her to see and hear and which increases her physical abilities, at which point she is hired to protect the President of the United States.

 It was announced in July 2014, that Kreisberg and Arrow executive story editor Ben Sokolowski would be taking over the Green Arrow title in October of that year, beginning with issue #35.

 Allegations of sexual harassment

 On November 10, 2017, Kreisberg was suspended from his role as showrunner on The Flash, Arrow, Legends of Tomorrow, and Supergirl, after fifteen women and four men accused him of sexual harassment.
 On November 29, 2017, he was fired from all Warner Bros.
-Television's projects.
+Television projects.

+In October 2023, Vanity Fair reported that Kreisberg had been arrested in March 2023 and charged with forcible touching following an alleged incident at a bar mitzvah in Westchester County, New York.
+The charges against Kreisberg were later dropped.